 When it comes to putting together your family budget, it is important that everyone has input.
 Even the littlest in the house.
 So go around the table and have each person share what their goal would be.
 Your youngest child may want to add toys to the budget, your teenager may want to add in budgeting for clothes and your spouse may want a nice vacation.
 It is important to consider everyone’s wishes and from there come up with some common goals.
 Of course not everything is feasible but you can find creative ways to get everyone’s needs met.

 You want the meetings to be fun and something to look forward to and not dreaded.
 Be sure to try and create an environment where your kids feel like they are being included as one of the grown-ups.
 Your seven-year-old can call the meeting to order, your middle/high schooler could be in charge of taking notes or could do the math.
 This meeting is for your kids as much as it is for the adults.

 Lives today are very busy but you don't want to schedule your family budget meetings at a time when everyone is rushing around.
 Choose a time when everyone feels more calm like at night after dinner.
 Maybe whip up everyone's favorite dessert or if you can't get everyone around the table at once, the car works too.

 You set the meeting and had the discussion, now how to best end it.
 In an effort to keep the momentum going, you want to come up with a measurable goal that will help your kids check in on their success.
 Everyone should leave the meeting feeling like they have some responsibility where they can add value.
 For young kids, they can help a the grocery store with comparing prices.

 Dealing with personal finances is something people shy away from.
-The tips above will help you begin the discussion of finances with your loved ones.
-If you plan on beginning the credit repair process with a family you may have questions and concerns.
+The tips above will help you begin the discussion of family finance planning with your loved ones.
+If you plan on beginning the credit repair process as a family you may have questions and concerns.
 If you’re not sure how to get started, visit our Resources page where you’ll find plenty of information to get you on the right path.